-Such characteristics aren’t so pronounced in Canadian society known for individualistic culture, although that doesn’t discourage dissolution of prevailing cultural identity in favor of the host nation’s (Tagalog can still be spoken at home, for example).
+Such characteristics aren’t so pronounced in Canadian society known for individualistic culture, although that doesn’t discourage the dissolution of prevailing cultural identity in favor of the host nation’s (Tagalog can still be spoken at home, for example).

 Be more pragmatic

 Filipinos can say something and mean another.
-When get invited for beer or birthday party by someone they’re not so close to, they respond with yes or maybe, even if the latter actually means no. When someone thinks he or she deserves a raise, he or she might opt to wait until the boss will approach and grant a promotion and subsequent raise.
+When get invited for a beer or a birthday party by someone they’re not so close to, they respond with yes or maybe, even if the latter actually means no. When someone thinks he or she deserves a raise, he or she might opt to wait until the boss will approach and grant promotion and subsequent raise.
 In Canada, it’s not unusual to get up and proactively ask for a raise, especially if you are convinced you deserved it.

 Understand Canada’s individualistic culture

-To better integrate into the Canadian workplace, Filipinos need to be aware of personal space valued highly by Canadians, be more open to collaborate with co-workers from other cultural backgrounds and ethnic origins, be more open to voicing their opinions and questions if in doubt.
+To better integrate into the Canadian workplace, Filipinos need to be aware of personal space valued highly by Canadians, be more open to collaborating with co-workers from other cultural backgrounds and ethnic origins, and be more open to voicing their opinions and questions if in doubt.
 Moreover, employers value soft skills such as interpersonal communications, problem solving and teamwork.

 Get involved in volunteer work